-- limit the number of times fungicides of the same class are applied in one year.
-As examples of fungicide classes: Rovral, Nevado, and Iprodione are dicarboximides and Pristine, Cabrio, and Abound contain strobilurins (see Fungicide Classes chart for additional resistance management program help). - always tank mix benzimidazoles, hydroxyanilides or dicarboximides with a broad spectrum fungicide such as Captan to control resistant strains. - apply fungicides of the same class in a block of sprays (1-2 sprays), then alternate to a fungicide of a different class in the next block of sprays.
+- Limit the number of times fungicides of the same group (same FRAC code) are applied in a single year.
+Examples of fungicide modes of actions: Rovral and Nevado are dicarboximides [FRAC group 2] and Cabrio and Abound are strobilurins [FRAC group 11] (see Fungicide Mode of Action chart for additional resistance management program help). - Always tank mix benzimidazoles, hydroxyanilides or dicarboximides with a broad spectrum fungicide such as captan to control resistant strains. - Alternate fungicidal mode of action at each spray.

-Nematodes - Little is known about nematodes and caneberries in the Southeast, but there are at least three reasons why nematodes can be potentially problematic for caneberries: (1) they can directly destroy roots, resulting in decreased uptake of nutrients and water, as well as increasing root rot diseases, (2) nematode damage can increase crown gall, caused by a root and crown-infecting bacterium, and (3) many nematodes spread caneberry viruses.
-September samples give the best assessments of root-knot, root-lesion, dagger and other significant nematodes of caneberries.
+Nematodes - Little is known about nematodes and caneberries in the Southeast, but there are at least three reasons why nematodes can be potentially problematic for caneberries: (1) they can directly destroy roots, resulting in decreased uptake of nutrients and water, as well as increasing root rot diseases, (2) nematode damage can increase crown gall, caused by a root and crown-infecting bacterium, and (3) some nematodes spread caneberry viruses.
+September soil sampling gives the best assessments of root-knot, root-lesion, dagger and other significant nematodes of caneberries.
 All potential sites should be sampled well ahead of land preparation.
 Following fumigation, a two-month period is often required before planting.
-Relatively warm conditions are also required for effective fumigation.
+Relatively warm soil temperatures (>50°F) are also required for effective fumigation.
 Therefore, it is best to fumigate by late October to late November, depending on location.